Approved by the Graduate Council: Nov. 30, 2016

 II.
 Definition of the Graduate Faculty

 The quality of graduate programs and the enhancement of the reputation of the University of Georgia as a leading public institution rests with the Graduate Faculty.
 The purpose of the Graduate Faculty is to provide advanced research and practical training and to supervise the research and professional skills development of graduate students.
-The Graduate Faculty shall consist of faculty with an earned doctorate or highest terminal degree from an accredited institution or who have equivalent professional experience in their discipline and who are full-time regular faculty, adjunct faculty or retired Graduate Faculty.
+The Graduate Faculty shall consist of faculty with an earned doctorate or highest terminal degree from an accredited institution or who have equivalent professional experience in their discipline and who are full-time or part-time regular faculty, adjunct faculty or retired Graduate Faculty.

 III.
 Qualifications for Membership in the Graduate Faculty